dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/AdvancedOptimization.md

     <tbody>
         <tr>
             <td class="ItalicFont">Full Table Scan</td>
-            <td>This displays as a `TableScan` operation in the explain plan output.</td>
+            <td>This displays as a <code>TableScan</code> operation in the explain plan output.</td>
         </tr>
         <tr>
             <td class="ItalicFont">Primary Key Access</td>
             <td><p>When a query has a predicate on leading Primary Key columns, the optimizer can derive the start or stop key to restrict the scan, which avoids looping over all rows in the table.</p>
-                <p>This displays as a `TableScan` operation, but will have a smaller number of rows scanned than the total number of rows in the table.</p>
+                <p>This displays as a <code>TableScan</code> operation, but will have a smaller number of rows scanned than the total number of rows in the table.</p>
             </td>
         </tr>
         <tr>
             <td class="ItalicFont">Covering Index Access</td>
-            <td><p>If all of the fields referenced in the query that belong to a particular table are covered by an index defined on that table, that index is called a *covering index* for this query.</p>
+            <td><p>If all of the fields referenced in the query that belong to a particular table are covered by an index defined on that table, that index is called a <em>covering index</em> for this query.</p>
                 <p>When the number of rows accessed is the same, scanning a covering index is usually more favorable than scanning the base table, as index usually has smaller row size.</p>
             </td>
         </tr>
         <tr>
             <td class="ItalicFont">Non-Covering Index Access</td>
-            <td><p>If not all of the fields referenced in the query that belong to a particular table are covered by an index defined on that table, that index is called a *non-covering index*.</p>
+            <td><p>If not all of the fields referenced in the query that belong to a particular table are covered by an index defined on that table, that index is called a <em>non-covering index</em>.</p>
                 <p>The use of non-covering index incurs the extra cost of looking up the values of column not covered by the index in the base table for each qualified row; this means that it may or may not be a better choice than scanning the base table.</p>
             </td>
         </tr>
     </tbody>
 </table>

-* Full table scan, which displays as a `TableScan` operation in the explain plan.
-* Primary key access, which also displays as a `TableScan` operation, but will have a smaller number of rows scanned than the total number of rows in the table.
-* Covering index access
-* Non-covering index access

 The choice of access path: covering index, non-covering index, or table scan